nitrictech/docs/docs/resources-overview.md

 Nitric needs to be aware of resources at deploy time so they can be deployed appropriately.
 Declaring resources at runtime means the resource won't be declared when deploying your application.
 Consequently, the resource will not be provisioned to the cloud.

-The Nitric deployment engine does not evaluate runtime code at deploy time as this could result in unintended behaviours or side-effects.
+The Nitric deployment engine does not evaluate runtime code at deploy time as this could result in unintended behaviors or side effects.

 A working example: